Nerolans/Frogger/README.md

+3)  GAMEPLAY:
-3) - You can control the Frog with W/A/S/D
+  - You can control the Frog with W/A/S/D
   - To pass the river you need to walk on the wooden logs and make your path to the finished line
   - Walking on the water or being hit by a car makes you die and lose 1 life (you have 5 at the beginning of the game)
   - When you use your 5 lives and you lost you have 3 seconde to press "space" to play again if you want to do another game